kdave/btrfs-progs/Documentation/Deduplication.rst

 ------------------------

 The tool takes a list of files and tries to find duplicates among data only from that files.
-This is suitable eg. for files that originated from the same base image, source of a reflinked file.
+This is suitable e.g. for files that originated from the same base image, source of a reflinked file.
 Optionally the tools could track a database of hashes and allow to deduplicate blocks from more files, or use that for repeated runs and update the database incrementally.